Exciting Educational Adventures in Da Nang with kids

 This particular tour combines a walk through of the area's temple and caves with a drive up the coast to explore Son Tra's Monkey Mountain!

-(Google Maps) Friday and Saturday at 9pm
+(Google Maps) Friday and Saturday at 9pm | Market entry is free

 It’s a real-life fire-breathing dragon!